 Step 3: Input API Key

 Now, open the Python sample code and add the PDF.co API Key.
-You can get your API Key in your dashboard here.
+You can get your API Key in your PDF.co dashboard.

 Step 4: Source File, Output, and Image Param

-- In line 31, enter the image URL.
-You can upload your file here to get the URL for use in PDF.co.
+• In line 31, enter the image URL.
+You can upload your file at our file storage to get the URL for use in PDF.co.

 Step 5: Run the Program

-Now, let’s run the python program and see the output in your folder.
+Now, run the python program and see the output in your folder.

 In this tutorial, you learned how to add a signature to PDF in Python.
 You learned how to use the PDF.co PDF Editor Web API to add the signature in PDF.
 You also learned how to install the requests module.